Jets snap 3-game losing streak, beat Oilers in shootout

+WINNIPEG, Manitoba (AP) — Connor Hellebuyck’s first shutout of the season couldn’t have come at a better time for the Winnipeg Jets.

-WINNIPEG, Manitoba (AP) — Kyle Connor and Patrik Laine scored in the shootout and the Winnipeg Jets snapped a three-game losing skid with a 1-0 win over the Edmonton Oilers on Sunday night.
+Kyle Connor and Patrik Laine scored in the shootout and the Jets snapped a three-game losing skid with a 1-0 win over the Edmonton Oilers on Sunday night.

-Connor Hellebuyck made 28 saves and recorded his first shutout of the season.
+“I wasn’t trying to do too much, sticking with my game and relaxing and reading the game as it came to me,” Hellebuyck said of his 28-save performance.

+“I thought I was a calming presence for the guys out there, and it helps when they were clearing rebounds like they were.
+I’ll enjoy this one.
+You don’t get too many shutouts.”

 Ryan Nugent-Hopkins and Connor McDavid were stopped in the shootout.